-MOPS: Multi-Object Photoreal Simulation Dataset
+MOPS: Multi-Objective Photoreal Simulation Dataset

 for Computer Vision in Robot Manipulation